RUSSIA: Jehovah's Witnesses now banned

 Supreme Court Judge Yury Ivanenko issued the liquidation ruling on 20 April after nearly 30 hours of hearings across seven days.
 It immediately halted all Jehovah's Witness activities, despite not entering legal force until after the appeal hearing on 17 July.
 The Justice Ministry had lodged its suit at the Supreme Court on 15 March.
 On the same day, the Ministry also issued an Order summarily suspending most Jehovah's Witness activities, including all public meetings and the Administrative Centre's financial transactions (see F18News 21 March 2017 http://www.forum18.org/archive.php?article_id=2265).

 Since 15 March, Jehovah's Witnesses have faced increasing violence and difficulties in their day-to-day lives (see below).
-"In this situation, it is absurd that Jehovah's Witnesses are the ones being called extremist," Jehovah's Witnesses commented in an 11 July video on their jw-russia.org website.
+"In this situation, it is absurd that Jehovah's Witnesses are the ones being called extremist," Jehovah's Witnesses commented on 11 July.

 The liquidation ruling triggered "a wave of aggressive actions" against Kingdom Halls and believers' homes, Jehovah's Witnesses complain.
 These include the burning down of a family's home, and the vandalism of Kingdom Halls.
 They themselves note 10 incidents in 10 different regions in the single month following the Supreme Court's decision, in several of which the perpetrators referred directly to the liquidation.
 These incidents, and others such as bullying and threats by the authorities against the children of Jehovah's Witness families, represent a rapid escalation in aggression and violence against Jehovah's Witnesses, Forum 18 notes (see F18News 26 May 2017 http://www.forum18.org/archive.php?article_id=2282).